The Fabrics

 -

-Microfleece lets moisture through and is good for a stay-dry lining inside a pocket nappy or for liners.
-Anti-pill repels water and is good for use as a water repellent layer in hybrids.
+Microfleece lets moisture through and is good for a stay-dry lining inside a pocket nappy or for re-usable liners.
+Polar fleece repels water and is good for use as a water repellent nappy cover.

 Wool covers (soakers) can be used as covers for overnight use too.
 One needs to lanolise them using lanolin (sheep wool fat).
 Wool soakers are normally knitted or crocheted using 100% pure merino wool.
 No buts.
 100% pure merino wool.
-Sheep’s wool.
+Sheep’s wool, which will make high quality soakers.

 Water repellent/resistant fabrics are great for overnight use for babies who tend to need a little bit more breathability for overnight use